azureossd/azureossd.github.io/_posts/2024-08-29-PHP-sessions-on-App-Service-Linux.md

 ---
-title: "PHP sessions on App Service Linux - Session data file is not created by your uid"
+title: "PHP sessions on App Service Linux - 'Session data file is not created by your uid'"
 author_name: "Anthony Salemo"
 tags:
     - App Service